 Using DoNotPay is the easiest, fuss-free way of getting assistance with vet bills.
-You can access our app through your web browser and we will provide you with help for pet bills.
+You can access our app through your and we will provide you with help for pet bills.
 We consider it our mission to help with emergency vet bills as much as possible.

 If you want to see some other possibilities, these are the ones you can choose from:

 How to go about it

 Find a consumer rights advisor